How to Homestead If You’re Flat-out Broke

 You can supply them with plenty of leftover kitchen scraps, among other things.
 You may need to supplement their food with commercial feed in the winter but check out this article about how to feed your chickens for free!

 It’s easy to feed chickens on the cheap, but there are ways to feed other livestock inexpensively, as well.
-If you are going to keep livestock, you may want to look into different ways to save money on how to feed them.
+If you are going to keep livestock, you may want to look into different ways to save some $$$ on how to feed them.
 Here are a few ideas.

 Quail.